 I give presentations and guest lectures, mostly focusing on narrative design and writing in video games and the intersections of mental health and video games.
-I have spoken at Indiecade (LA, 2016), Indiecade East (New York, 2016), NXNE (June, 2016), and many others.
+I have spoken at PAX West (Seattle, 2017), Indiecade (LA, 2016), Indiecade East (New York, 2016), NXNE (June, 2016), and many others.
 I have also given guest lectures at universities, including Sheridan and Wilfrid Laurier University.

 PAX West, 2017 (Seattle)

-I will be on a panel talking about about different forms of successes, what being successful means, and the amount of work that goes into success, along with Tanya DePass, Brandon Stennis, Zoe Quinn, Shana Bryant, Kahlief Adams.
+I was on a panel talking about about different forms of successes, what being successful means, and the amount of work that goes into success, along with Tanya DePass, Brandon Stennis, Zoe Quinn, Shana Bryant, Kahlief Adams.

 It’s Too Hard to Say: Writing Difficult Emotions in Video Games

 Different Games, 2017 (Toronto)

 I presented a microtalk on how I approach writing difficult emotions in games.
 This talk will centre around writing and designing experiences of mental illness in my games and writing grief in A Mortician’s Tale (Laundry Bear, 2017).

 ACCUTE, 2017 (Toronto)

 I presented a paper about the feminist use of body horror in game development focused on mental health and healing.
 The panel is called Transforming the Machine: Feminist Interventions in Digital Poetics and includes myself, Lai-Tze Fan, and Julia Polyck-O’Neill.